 where trustStore specifies the name of the client-side truststore that contains the list of trusted certificates (one of which should be the server's certificate).
 To disable host name verification, also specify the following property:

 -Dweblogic.wsee.client.ssl.stricthostchecking=false

-See "Configuring Two-Way SSL for a Client Application" on page 3-6 for details about two-way SSL.
+See Section 3.6, "Configuring Two-Way SSL for a Client Application" for details about two-way SSL.